Projective cases for the restriction of the oscillator representation to dual pairs of type I: Introduction

 We focus on dual pairs, an approach introduced in the framework of the duality correspondence for the oscillator representation.
-A dual pair is a pair $(G,G')$ of subgroups of a symplectic group $Sp(V)$, such that $G$ is the centralizer of $G'$ in $Sp(V)$.
-Two dual pairs $(G,G')$ and $(H,H')$ of $Sp(V)$ together are called a seesaw dual pair if $(G \supset H, H' \supset G')$.
+A dual pair is a pair $(G,G')$ of subgroups of a symplectic group $Sp(V)$, such that $G$ is the centralizer of $G'$ in $Sp(V)$, and vice-versa.
+This work focuses on dual pairs of type I and uses the Fock model of the oscillator representation, $\omega$.
+We prove: